 Definition: Arc elasticity of demand measures elasticity between two points on a curve – using a mid-point between the two curves.

-On most curves the elasticity of a curve varies depending upon where you are.
+On most curves, the elasticity of a curve varies depending on where you are.
 Therefore elasticity needs to measure a certain sector of the curve.

 Calculating Arc Elasticity of Demand

 To calculate arc elasticity of demand we first take the midpoint in between.

 Once we have the midpoint, we calculate the PED in the usual way